Virohan Allied & Healthcare Programs

 Candidates need to have the required eligibility criteria and qualify the NEET UG exam to apply for BAMS admission in India.

-Students with 10+2 in the science stream with Physics, Chemistry, Biology subjects are eligible for the NEET BAMS admission.
-The age must be 17 years as on December 31, 2025.
+Students with 10+2 in the science stream with Physics, Chemistry, Biology subjects are eligible for the NEET BAMS admission 2026.
+The age must be 17 years as of December 31 in the year of admission.

 The National Testing Agency (NTA) conducts the NEET UG exam.